Mastering Your Emotions: A Guide for Parents with ADHD

 Stress-Free Parenting: Setting Boundaries and Managing Time Effectively

-Create routines for yourself and your kids (e.g., set times for chores, meals, bedtime and morning routines)
+Implement Life Management Skills: Establish clear family rules, boundaries, and consequences.
+Create routines for yourself and your children, such as set times for chores, meals, and bedtime.

-Establish clear boundaries around screen time for both you and your children
+Create Screen Time Boundaries: Establish clear guidelines for screen time for both you and your children to help avoid overstimulation.

 Widen Your Window of Tolerance with These Self-Care Practices